 Whether they use their mind to do so or their calendar doesn’t matter.

-What matters is that we need to perform the activities that bring us closer to our goals.
+What matters is that we need to get started with the activities that bring us closer to our goals.
 You can have all the plans and goals in the world, but if you don’t know how you’re going to make them happen, you’re lost.

 Dwight Eisenhower said it perfectly: